Jump to a section

 Head of Art = Miss Hamilton

-The art department consists currently of four teachers of Art.
+The art department consists currently of one teacher of Art.
 We have two fully equipped art rooms.
 In art we strive holistically to develop learner’s creativity and academic success.

-We currently deliver the AQA GCSE Art specification which is assessed using the 1-9 number descriptors.
+We currently deliver the AQA GCSE Art & Design specification which is assessed using the 1-9 number descriptors.

 Learners have the opportunity to complete each unit of the GCSE course each year but the stimuli, artists and technical skills increase in challenge.